ADerycke/QTQt-tools/QTQt_displayer/README.md

 ![image](https://user-images.githubusercontent.com/130437433/232014922-cff7b4bd-494b-4a20-9ea2-1599ed84f15c.png)

 ## QTQt displayer (multi files) : (for coder)
-It's a python code where you can customise the plot looking at the function parameter in the code.
+It's the raw python code (withou the interface above) with the function to retriver the data and plot. if you are interested to do your own plots, it maybe can be usefull to you.
+(personnaly i use it as a develpemnt and debug)

 ## needed python librairy: